 Transposition of the great arteries

 Corrective surgery soon after birth is the usual treatment for transposition of the great arteries.
-Having a baby with transposition of the great arteries can be alarming, but with proper treatment, the outlook is promising.

-Transposition of the great arteries symptoms include:
+Signs and symptoms of transposition of the great arteries after birth include:

 - Blue color of the skin (cyanosis)